Windows

 Password manager

 A password manager is an efficient and convenient measure to protect your online accounts from most common threats.
 While you don’t strictly need to use one for any of the courses in MDS, we highly recommend that you set one up for your own benefit.
-Examples of reliable password managers include the ones built into Chrome and Firefox, Bitwarden, and KeePassXC (if you prefer to sync your passwords manually).
+Examples of reliable password managers include the ones built into Chrome and Firefox, as well as Bitwarden, and KeePassXC (if you prefer to sync your passwords manually).

 Slack

 For MDS program announcements, course forums, and correspondence we use the communication tool Slack.
-Slack can be accessed via the web browser, but we recommend using the Slack app, which can be installed via downloadable file from the slack website https://slack.com/intl/en-ca/downloads/windows.
+Slack can be accessed via the web browser, but we recommend using the Slack app, which can be installed via downloadable file from the slack website https://slack.com/downloads/windows.

 UBC cloud computing resources